Introduction

 Runway Calculation and Management

 Runway is the number of months your company can operate at its current net burn rate before running out of cash.
-The formula is simple: runway equals cash balance divided by net monthly burn.
+Formula: Runway = Cash Balance ÷ Net Monthly Burn.

 However, static runway calculation is dangerously misleading.
 It assumes both revenue and costs remain constant, which is never the case.
 A more useful approach is to calculate three runway scenarios: